-It’s basically a dump and stir cake, though you will probably want to employ a handheld mixer just to make sure everything is thoroughly blended.
+This is basically a dump and stir cake, though you may want to use an electric mixer just to make sure everything is thoroughly blended.
 Half a can of cherry pie filling is mixed in with the batter and the other half is spread in a ring in the center.
-The original version did not include chocolate chips, but I added a few and would do it again.
+The original version in the link does not include chocolate chips, but they are worth adding if you have some.

-Chocolate Covered Cherry Cake does not have a chocolate glaze, but rather a vanilla glaze that you drizzle on while warm and let sink into the cake.
-The vanilla glaze adds moisture and flavor, but if you want a more three dimensional cake (or just more chocolate!) you could let the glazed cake cool completely and put a few lines of melted dark chocolate across the top.
+The original Chocolate Covered Cherry Cake from the link does not have a chocolate glaze, but rather a vanilla glaze that you drizzle on while warm and let sink into the cake.
+The vanilla glaze adds moisture and flavor and is a must for that cake.
+The new improved cake is moist enough to be served with just a dusting of powdered sugar, but I added a ganache glaze anyway.

-In addition, you are supposed to garnish the cake with fresh cherries, but I didn’t have any and was simultaneously making our family’s dinner while baking this cake so I left it as is.
-I did try to take an artsy photo, though.
-Didn’t work.
+You are supposed to garnish the cake with fresh cherries, but I didn’t have any and was simultaneously making our family’s dinner while baking this cake so I left it as is.
+But here’s my attempt at an artsy photo!
 I need a shorter vase of flowers, more light and probably more commitment to photography.
 Will try again next time.

 Chocolate Covered Cherry Bundt Cake